 Part of the CDFA formula includes a computation for whey butter.
 Document NNN, California Milk Pricing Formulas.
 It includes a factor for 0.27 pounds of whey butter.
 With an average butterfat test of 3.68, this implies that nearly 93% of the butter is recovered in the making of cheese.
-Again, with the pressure to understate the value of milk to plants, this is an understatement of the actual recovery in the plants.
+(3.68-.27)/3.68 = .9267.
+Again, because of the policy to understate the value of milk to plants, this recognition of whey butter overstates the amount so as to understate the actual recovery in the plants.